 Figure 2.3 shows the trend in electricity generation capacities and the resulting amount of electricity.
-It is clear that in order to satisfy the final energy consumption for electricity and gas (see Section 2.2), national electricity generation in Germany will steadily increase, taking the 2050 net electricity generation about 40% higher than in 2015.
+It is clear that in order to satisfy the final energy consumption for electricity and gas (for hydrogen in industry, see section 2.2.), national electricity generation in Germany will steadily increase.
 It must be also noted that the direct use of electricity, where technically feasible, is necessary from an overall system perspective.
 This is the only way to limit the demand for renewable energy installations and the associated raw material demands.

-Taking into account the potential for greater flexibility in the demand for electricity from electromobility, heat supply and electrolysis for hydrogen production in industry, the scenario signals conventional power plant capacities (gas turbines and CCGT plants) to be 20 GW in 2050, in addition to pumped storage (10 GW) and short-term storage (batteries) of almost 8 GW.
+Taking into account the potential for greater flexibility in the demand for electricity from electromobility, heat supply and electrolysis for hydrogen production in industry, the scenario signals conventional power plant capacities (gas turbines and CCGT plants) to be around 15 GW in 2050, in addition to pumped storage (10 GW) and short- term storage (batteries) of almost 1 GW.

 At an early stage, the share of renewable energies in the electricity supply must be very high in order to ensure a high degree of substitution and thus greenhouse gas mitigation effects of the PtX technologies.
-This will already have amounted to almost 78 % by 2030.
+This will already have amounted to around 75 % by 2030.
 On the other hand, the integration of renewable energies in the supply of combustibles, fuels and raw materials proceeds much slower, as shown in Table 2.2.